txuswashere/Ethical-Hacking/README.md

 Next step is to enumerate the services and protocols that showed up in our nmap scan.
 It is really important to take detailed not during this process.
-For more info about this checkout [the networking chapter of my pentips](https://csbygb.gitbook.io/pentips/networking/).
+For more info about this checkout [the networking chapter](https://csbygb.gitbook.io/pentips/networking/).
 You will find steps for multiple protocols and services.

 ### Questions to ask ourselves during enumeration